Telephone Number (Bridge): 1-800-767-1750 - Access Code15076#

 **(Note: Please make sure that you use the # sign).**

-Audience: All Employees, Union Representatives, Employee Health, Occupational Health, Industrial Hygienists, Safety Officials and Workers' Compensation.
+Audience: All Employees, Union Representatives, Employee Health, Occupational Health, Industrial Hygienists, and Safety Officials

 NOTE: The Office of Occupational Safety and Health has contacted officials of agencies and/or organizations for this conference call that can represent their agency/organization's and/or are expects in their field.
 However, verbal statements and/or paraphrased questions and answers (found at the bottom of this agenda), are informational and have not been cleared as policy in-of-themselves.
 Links have been provided to this call that allow agency/organizational polices to be viewed.
 Questions and answers are viewed on the intranet only.

 OPENQuestion - i.e., OSHA Being Asked for Clarification(Question To OSHA Delayed for VHA Clarification): At what point does worksite proximity impact combining injuries and illnesses records on the OSHA recordkeeping log and maintaining other OSHA recordkeeping forms?
 That is, how far can a worksite be from a facility management office, e.g., a satellite clinic from a VAMC, before a separate log has to be maintained with separately entries and other recordkeeping maintained?

 Question: If an employee is injured while temporally assigned to another Federal agency where is the injury logged.